Poppers

 Nitrites come in small bottles or glass vials.

-In the treatment of angina, constricted blood vessels to the heart.
+Isosorbide dinitrate is used in the treatment of angina, constricted blood vessels to the heart.

 It is rare for community drug agencies or drug counselling services to have clients report problems with nitrites although these are probably the best services to help with such problems.
 Most areas of the UK have ‘street agencies’ or projects (sometimes called community drug services or community drug teams) which offer a range of services including information and advice, counselling, and sometimes support groups and complementary therapies such as acupuncture.
 Some services have extended working hours and may offer weekend support.
 If use of this substance becomes a problem you can seek help, advice and counselling from a service in your area.
 GPs can make referrals to specialist drug services.